brooklyn-data/dbt_artifacts/README.md

 pipx install tox
 ```

-3. From this repository, copy and paste the `integration_test_project/example-env.sh` file and save as `env.sh` in your local repo.
+3. Copy and paste the `integration_test_project/example-env.sh` file and save as `env.sh`.
 Fill in the missing values.

 4. Source the file in your current shell context with the command: `. ./env.sh`.